The Circular Economy

-The reuse and recycling of returned products, combined with the era of free returns, places a lot of demand for Reverse Logistics .
+The reuse and recycling of returned products, combined with the era of free returns, places a high demand on reverse logistics .

-As such, experts estimate the world wide reverse logistics market value at US $967.89 Billion.
-Likewise, they further estimate a growth of 5.9% CAGR
+As such, experts estimate the world wide reverse logistics market value at US $967.89 billion.
+Experts further estimate a growth of 5.9% CAGR

 What Does this mean for the Final Mile ?

-Final Mile is a phrase widely used to refer to the final leg of a delivery.
-Final Mile is also known as Last Mile.
+Final Mile (also known a Last Mile) is a phrase widely used to refer to the final leg of a delivery.

-The increase volume of products flowing back from the consumer is placing pressure onto Final Mile and Logistics companies.
+The increased volume of products flowing back from the consumer is increasing pressure on Final Mile and Logistics companies.

-- Moreover, 34% are using excel sheets, paper based or are using nothing at all.
+- 34% are using excel sheets, paper-based or nothing at all.
 Some are simply providing no tracking.

-- Surprisingly, 60% don’t participate in the final mile of Reverse Logistics.
+- 60% don’t participate in the Final Mile of reverse logistics.
 Though they could easily take part.

 Why is this?

-Simply put, it comes down to, “is the struggle worth the outcome”.
+Simply put, companies aren’t sure whether “the struggle is worth the outcome”.

-Because most Final Mile Forward Logistics technology doesn’t fit the needs of Reverse Logistics that means a technology investment needs to be made.
+Given most Final Mile forward logistics technology doesn’t fit the needs of reverse logistics, a technology investment needs to be made.